yorkshiremoose/shell-scripts/README.md

 A collection of useful shell scripts.

+To run any shell script, they need to have permissions: `chmod 755 test.sh`

 ## Initial problem

 To convert a Jekyll website to a Hugo website, I want to take one folder structure and file naming scheme and transform it into another.